 Guide and Support

-Clifton Cameras were approached by The Rock Pool Project for some guidance with a suitable camera for their wet and wild adventures.
-Of course the high quality Ricoh WG-6 with it’s capability for high resolution images, long battery life, built in GPS and 4K video was a great option.
-The Ricoh WG-6 features an illuminated CMOS image sensor that’s able to produce a high performance images even in the most challenging circumstances.
+Clifton Cameras was approached by The Rock Pool Project for some guidance with a suitable camera for their wet and wild adventures.
+Of course the high-quality Ricoh WG-6 with its capability for high-resolution images, long battery life, built-in GPS and 4K video was a great option.
+The Ricoh WG-6 features an illuminated CMOS image sensor that’s able to produce high-performance images even in the most challenging circumstances.
 This compact camera turned out to be a superb option for Billy and the wider Rock Pool Project team.
 Have a read of their hands-on review below and let us know if it makes you want to get out and explore!

 By Billy Rickards from The Rock Pool Project

 About The Rock Pool Project